- 20 Mar

 Get backups on hard drive or replace the machine with another one.
 Otherwise, we helplessly wait for the affected machine to work again!

-But can we wait? … being now so demanding that all these machines function well constantly?
+But can we wait? … being now so demanding that all our machines function correctly constantly?

-We realize how internet is changing our lives every day and how we need to adapt to the new era and not the system to adapt to us.
+We realize how the Internet is changing our lives every day and how we need to adapt to the new era and not the system to adapt to us!

 Indeed, everything is becoming virtual, digital, and intangible: exchanges, connections, friends, leisure, and of course work!

-Digital transformation concerns as much the web user as the firm:
+To be Digital in 2016 concerns as much the web user as the firm:

 • 247 billion e-mails are sent daily worldwide according to Steelcase.

-• Digital transforms competition, customer experience, the offer of digital products, decisions, processes
+• Digital transforms competition, customer experience, the offer of digital products, decisions and processes.

 For example, we appreciate the online tutorial that helps any web user to be trained.

-The presentation of this educational tool is very interesting because it shows how quickly we can learn a task, by viewing a method or concrete examples.
+This educational tool is very interesting because it helps us to quickly learn something, by viewing a method or concrete examples.

-This concept of online learning came from the American universities, with Mooc “Massive Online Open Course” to all.
+This concept of online learning came from the American universities, with Mooc “Massive Online Open Course”.

-Some who can’t get funded training in France can “reinvent” their career through MOOCs and enhance their profile on social networks in order to be contacted and hired…
+Some of us can also “reinvent” our career through MOOCs and enhance our profile on social networks in order to be contacted and hired…

-This dream is now a reality thanks to the development of MOOCs and the more professional versions, the COOC (“corporate online open courses”, courses to employees or customers) and SPOC (“small private online shopping”, private specialized courses).
+This dream is now a reality thanks to the development of MOOCs and the more professional versions, which are COOC (“corporate online open courses”, courses to employees or customers) and SPOC (“small private online shopping”, private specialized courses).

 This self-learning approach well completes the existing training and creates a team dynamic in the company.

-Our firm, Performance Outside the Box proposes customized online training in business strategy, communications, and management for those who prefer to learn in a more private way, without displacement and while fitting their schedules.
+My firm, Performance Outside the Box is a Certified Training Organisation that proposes customized online training in business strategy, communications, and management for those who wants to be have a bespoke and flexible training.

-Through the Web, we now also assist in hosting interactive meetings (www.wisembly.com) which leads to interaction and transparency, which can’t be found at times in physical meetings.
+Through the Internet, we now assist in hosting interactive meetings (www.wisembly.com) which leads to interaction and transparency, which can’t be found at times in physical meetings.

 Of course, the advantage of the Internet is making available a business operated from home to a worldwide market!